wp-plugins/google-maps-ve/readme.txt

 Developers can use all features on their own source code and make extra functionality to google maps.
 Plugin is connectable with another plugins like Polylang, Taxonomy Terms Order, Advanced Custom Fields and so on.

-In PRO version is also support for widgets and a lot of more features.
+In PRO version is also support for widgets, map styles, custom marker icon and a lot of more features.

 This is revolution in Google Maps in Wordpress.